thomasX/ftpBackup/README.md

 # ftpBackup
-transfer folders with multiple subfolders over ftp
+linux sh script to transfer folders with multiple subfolders over ftp

 to configure this script change the following lines in the script: